Asymptotics of Learning with Deep Structured (Random) Features: Details on numerics

-In fact, despite the fact that all three feature maps represented in Fig.\,\ref{fig:inductive_bias} are effectively just linear feature maps, they can still encode very different biases, yielding different phenomenology.
-In particular, remark that the trained feature map (blue) is outperformed by mere ridge regression (red) at large sample complexities, despite the former having been priorly trained on $n_0$ additional samples -- suggesting the trained weights $W_{\mathrm{eff.}},C_{\mathrm{eff.}}$ learned some form of inductive bias which is helpful at small and moderate sample complexities, but ultimately harmful for large sample complexities.
+The learning of beneficial inductive biases over training is illustrated by Fig.\,\ref{fig:inductive_bias} for synthetic data.
+Despite the fact that all represented feature maps are effectively just linear feature maps, they can still encode very different biases, yielding different phenomenology.
+In particular, remark that, when trained over a sufficient number of epochs, the trained feature map outperforms by ridge regression on the whole range of probed sample complexities -- suggesting the trained weights $W_{\mathrm{eff.}},C_{\mathrm{eff.}}$ learned some form of helpful inductive bias, and allow for a more performant linear model.
+A similar qualitative behaviour can also be observed in real data sets, as illustrated in Fig.\ref{fig:real_MNIST}.